libp2p/js-libp2p-interfaces/src/crypto/README.md

 ### Error Types

+- `InvalidCryptoExchangeError` - Should be thrown when a peer provides data that is insufficient to finish the crypto exchange.
-- `UnexpectedPeerError` - Should be thrown when the expected peer id does not match the peer id determined via the crypto exchange
+- `UnexpectedPeerError` - Should be thrown when the expected peer id does not match the peer id determined via the crypto exchange.